 At Prime and the Hours the antiphons are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two stanzas of 118.
 The Dominical preces are sung and the short lesson is Quaerite Dominum.

 Vespers are of the Sunday, sung at the normal time.
-The antiphons and psalms are those used on Sundays, the chapter is proper and the hymn Audi, benigne Conditor is sung as at Vespers yesterday (c.f.
-Tridentine praxis).
-Commemorations are sung of of the following feast of St. Peter's Chair at Antioch and of St. Paul.
-The Suffrage of the Saints is omitted and, at Compline the Dominical preces are not sung because of the occurring double feast.
+The antiphons and psalms are those used on Sundays, the chapter is proper and the hymn is Audi, benigne Conditor.
+After the collect of the Sunday the Suffrage of the Saints is sung.
+At Compline the Dominical preces are sung.

 In the 'liturgical books of 1962' Mattins is cut down to one nocturn of three lessons as usual.
 At Lauds the Suffrage of the Saints is omitted.
 At Prime the psalms are 53 and the first two stanzas of 118, the Domincial preces are omitted.
 At Mass the ministers wear dalmatic and tunicle, as in Septuagesima, the second and third collects are omitted.
 The dismissal is Ite, missa est. At Vespers there are no commemorations.

 Art: Jerome Nadal